How to Write a PhD Concept Paper: Format, Examples & Free Template

 • How effective are mobile apps for weight management in the United States?

-Good research questions are those that can be explored deeply and widely as well as defended using evidence.
+Good research questions are those that can be explored in depth and defended using evidence.
 Questions with ‘yes” or “no” responses are not academic-worthy.

 When developing research questions, you also need to think about the data that will be required to answer the questions.
 Do you have access to that data?
 If no, will your time and financial resources allow you to collect that data?